gsinghjay/zodiac-engine/memory-bank/activeContext.md

 - **CORS Configuration**: Implemented a clean approach using a property method to convert string origins to a list.
 - **Test Environment**: Created necessary test assets to ensure proper test execution.
 - **Test Consistency**: Updated tests to follow the same best practices as the application code.
+- **Validation Handling**: Ensured proper validation of enum-like values using Literal types, as seen with the SiderealMode fix.

 ## Important Patterns & Preferences